PROTECTING

 Rössing Uranium is located in an arid environment and the climatic conditions make dust an inevitable reality.
 Dust emissions are of concern to the residents of Arandis and Swakopmund, especially when high velocity winds occur during the winter months.

-To quantify the dust fallout generated by our mining activities and allow mitigation when necessary, the AQMP is in place.
+The AQMP is in place to quantify the dust fallout generated by our mining activities and allow mitigation when necessary.
 Measures are taken to ensure that exposure levels do not exceed the adopted occupational limits, and that the controls efficiently detect differentiations resulting from process changes.

-The measure of PM10 is the concentration of particles less than, or equal to, ten micrometres in diameter in one cubic metre of air.
-We continuously monitor PM10 dust levels at four monitor stations: three onsite and one in the nearby town of Arandis (see Figure 11, denoted by pink triangles)
+The measure of PM10 is the concentration of particles less than, or equal to, 10 micrometres in diameter in 1 cubic metre of air.
+We continuously monitor PM10 dust levels at four monitor stations: three onsite and one in the nearby town of Arandis (see Figure below, denoted by pink triangles).

-The levels measured in 2022 showed that the PM10 dust concentrations at the available stations were below the adopted World Health Organization standard of 75μg/m3 (see Figure 12).
+The levels measured in 2023 showed that the PM10 dust concentrations at the available stations were below the adopted World Health Organization standard of 75μg/m3 (see Figure below).
+The Communication Management Centre (CMC) station was damaged by strong east winds experienced in July; a spare unit was deployed but was found to be faulty – replacement is underway.

-Fall-out dust is measured at six stations at different locations along the mine boundary (see the yellow dots on the map, Figure 11).
-The dust-fallout limit is 600mg/m2 per day with an annual average target of 300mg/m2 per day, as required by the adopted South African National Dust-Control Regulation (“SA NDCR”) standard.
+Fallout dust is measured at six stations at different locations along the mine boundary (see the yellow dots on the map, Figure above).
+The dust fallout limit is 600mg/m2 per day with an annual average target of 300mg/m2 per day, as required by the adopted South African National Dust Control Regulation (“SA NDCR”) standard.

-During 2022, values measured at the six stations ranged between 0 and 291mg/m2 per day with an annual average of 18mg/m2 per day (see Figure 12).
+During 2023, values measured at the six stations ranged between 1 and 343mg/m2 per day with an annual average of 31mg/m2 per day (see Figure above).

 All measured deposition rates were well below the selected or adopted SA NDCR standard.